 Document Name: Register of Births

-Special Seal(s) / Color / Format: The certificates are generally printed electronically on celadon green paper with the official seal and signature of the Registrar General at the bottom of certificate.
-The official seal of the Government of Tuvalu with the words “Tuvalu-Mo-Te-Atua” and registration number is located at the top of the certificate.
+Special Seal(s) / Color / Format: The document bears the official seal of the Government of Tuvalu at the top center of the document and the wet seal of the General Registry Office and signature of the Registrar General at the bottom right of the document.
+The registration number is at the top right of the document.

 Issuing Authority Personnel Title: Registrar General of Births, Deaths and Marriages for Tuvalu.

-Registration Criteria: The parents of the child; any persons present at the birth; any persons occupying at the time of the birth any part of the house where the child was born and having knowledge of the child having been born in the house; any medical practitioner or midwife in attendance after the birth and having personal knowledge of the birth having occurred and any person having charge of the child are deemed qualified to register the birth of a child with the registrar for the district in which the child was born.
+Registration Criteria: The parents of the child; any persons present at the birth; any persons occupying at the time of the birth any part of the house wherein the child was born and having knowledge of the child having been born in the house; any medical practitioner or midwife in attendance after the birth and having personal knowledge of the birth having occurred or any person having charge of the child are required to register their child's birth within 10 days.
+Late registrations are allowed.

 Procedure for Obtaining: Available from the Office of Registrar General of Births, Deaths and Marriages.
 There is a fee for this service.